xiaoyandong08/FMT_simulation_framework/readme.txt

 An Ecological Framework to Understand the Efficacy of Fecal Microbiota Transplantation

-Package: An Ecological Framework to Understand the Efficacy of Fecal Microbiota Transplantation The code was written on MATLAB R2018a.
+Package: An Ecological Framework to Understand the Efficacy of Fecal Microbiota Transplantation The code was written on Octave 5.2.0.
-Last update: November 20 2019
+Last update: June 22 2020

 The package contains: